Sandy-Sa/medical-coding-reproducibility/README.md

 # ⚕️Automated Medical Coding on MIMIC-III and MIMIC-IV: A Critical Review and Replicability Study

+This is an adaptation of the following code repository for USYD HTIN5005 assignment 2.
+This version of the code only reporduce the results for PLM-ICD model.

 Official source code repository for the SIGIR 2023 paper [Automated Medical Coding on MIMIC-III and MIMIC-IV: A Critical Review and Replicability Study](https://dl.acm.org/doi/10.1145/3539618.3591918)